By Lee C. Camp | Amazon.com | 192 pages

 Published in March of 2020

-“The hope of the world is not dependent on any geographically bounded nation-state, not dependent on any king or prime minister, any congress or supreme court,” author Lee Camp writes.
+“The hope of the world is not dependent on any geographically bounded nation-state, not dependent on any king or prime minister, any congress or supreme court,” Camp writes.
 “It is dependent on a God who has revealed the ways of suffering love, vindicated in the resurrection, and now calling together a people not bounded by geographical boundaries, a people who will sow the seeds of such hope and possibility into the rich soil of human possibilities.”

-Scandalous Witness consists of a collection of fifteen treatises, ranging from 6-13 pages, starting with a summary where Lee states what he is going to argue and finishing with a exposition where he explains his reasoning to back up his summary.
+Scandalous Witness consists of a collection of fifteen treatises, ranging from 6-13 pages, starting with a summary where Lee states what he is going to argue and then finish with a exposition where he explains his reasoning to back up his conclusion.
 Throughout the book Camp calls Christians to live proleptically (“a grammatical term in which a future event is so sure to come, so sure to be the case, that it is spoken of in the present tense”) in hopes of changing the nature of Christian witness in America.

 Practically, this means living in the world with hope and purpose because as Christians we know the meaning, direction, and end of history.
 God’s kingdom has broke into the world.
 We are called to help and advocate for the poor and the vulnerable.
 We are called to be political, but never partisan.